knative/eventing/docs/broker/filtering.md

 arising from dynamic extension attributes or data fields - these can only be caught at evaluation time.

+Reimplement the SourceAndType filter (and any future structured filtering interfaces) as a mechanical transformation to an equivalent CEL expression.
+This makes CEL the only code path that does filtering, both simplifying maintenance and making the implementation of filtering easier in other components (such as upstream event sources).

 ### Variable prefixes

 | Prefix |Description |